CloudBees Jenkins Enterprise 1.x administration guide

 The new intuitive user experience transforms how teams start their DevOps journey with a platform that guides them with best practices on building software pipelines.

-The Notification Webhook HTTP Endpoint feature provides the ability to define HTTP endpoints that can recieve webhook events from external services.
+The Notification Webhook HTTP Endpoint feature provides the ability to define HTTP endpoints that can receive webhook events from external services.
 These events are then be broadcast to listening Pipelines where they can be used to trigger builds.

 The Cross Team Collaboration feature is designed to greatly improve team collaboration by connecting team pipelines to deliver software faster.
 It allows Pipelines to create notification events that are consumed by other Pipelines.